A closer look: Heavy Metal Poisoning in Horses

 Prognosis of heavy metal toxicosis depends on the type of heavy metal, amount ingested, and the promptness of treatment.
 Horses treated in the early stages of toxicosis have the best prognosis, and may recover with no long-term effects.

-Left untreated, or if organ damage is present, the prognosis is very poor.
+If left untreated, or if organ damage is present, the prognosis is very poor.
 In some cases, long-term neurologic deficits such as weakness or uncoordinated movement may develop.

 In severe cases, death may occur prior to the onset of symptoms.